Weymouth harbour wall: Warning over repair noise

 Gill Taylor, of the borough council, said: "It's going to be very, very noisy."

-Deep cracks beneath the waterline led to parts of the 80-year-old harbour wall collapsing in 2012.'Noisy operation'
+Deep cracks beneath the waterline led to parts of the 80-year-old harbour wall collapsing in 2012.

 The steel tubes, along with steel sheets, are being driven into the seabed using a large impact hammer.